AhmetZamanis/KaggleStoreSales/ReportPart1.md

   features in the second model.
 There are also small, barely significant partial autocorrelations after lag 2.

-A **stationary time series** is one free of trend and seasonality, also called **white noise**.
-Ideally, we’d want our residuals to be stationary to consider our modeling complete.
-We can test their stationarity with two statistical tests.
+A **stationary time series** is one with values independent of the observation time, free of trend and seasonality.
+Ideally, we’d expect our decomposed residuals to be a stationary, **white noise** series constantly fluctuating around zero.
+A related concept is the presence or lack of a **unit root.**

+- A **deterministic trend** is a linear trend plus small fluctuations around it with constant variance.
+It is fairly stable over time.
+  Removing the trend yields a stationary error term with constant variance.
+Such a series is **trend-stationary**.

+- A unit root, i.e. a **stochastic trend** is a linear trend plus a **random walk process:** The series fluctuates considerably around the linear trend, and can shift from it permanently.
+Removing the linear trend won’t make the series stationary, but **differencing** will (more on this later).
+Such a series is **difference-stationary**.

+We can test stationarity and the presence of a unit root in the residuals with two statistical tests.
 First is the Kwiatkowski-Phillips-Schmidt-Shin test.

 <details>